Group action and $L^2$-norm estimates of geometric problems: Introduction

 \end{theorem}

+One might wonder if the exponent $1$ can be attained by adapating the method in the paper \cite{IKP}.
+However, Iosevich and Koh \cite{IK2017} showed that the two problems do not behave in the same way, and they actually obtained the exponent $5/4$ in two dimensions.

-For comparison, one can use graph theoretic techniques or discrete Fourier analysis to prove the same exponent for the sum set $\Delta(E)+\Delta(E)$, for instance, see \cite{P2017}.
-It is necessary to say that the study of the product set would be much harder than the case of the sum set, the main reason comes from the observation that $\Delta(E)+\Delta(E)=\Delta(E\times E)$, so the sum set can be reduced to the original distance problem for Cartesian product sets, which possesses some nicely additive structures.
-As a consequence, when $q$ is a prime, it has been shown in \cite{CKP} that the exponent $8/7$ can be improved to $11/10$.
-For the sum of two different distance sets, we refer the reader to \cite{KPSV} for more details.
-We also want to emphasize here that it is difficult to extend the methods from \cite{CKP, KPSV, P2017} to study the case of product set $\Delta(E)\cdot \Delta(E)$.
-As in the Erd\H{o}s-Falconer distance problem, the conjectured exponent for product of distance sets should be $1$.
+Compared to the sum of distance sets, it is necessary to say that the study of the product set would be much harder.
+The main reason comes from an observation that $\Delta(E)+\Delta(E)=\Delta(E\times E)$, so the sum set can be reduced to the original distance problem for Cartesian product sets, which possesses some nicely additive structures.